Little River Nature Park

 Little River Nature Park is a protected area on the eastern shore of Vancouver Island in the Comox Valley Regional District.
 It is home to beaches, man-made ponds, an estuarine marsh, and well-drained forests dominated by Douglas-fir.
 The park is underlain by sand and gravel which was locally extracted in open pits; these have since become the ponds.

-A 1959 soil map identifies, from north to south, the following complex units: Kye-Coastal Beach; Bowser-Custer; Parksville-Bowser.
+A 1959 soil map identifies the following complex unit: Kye-Coastal Beach (Ky-CB).
 Kye loamy sand is a classic podzol with well-defined eluvial (A_{2} or Ae) horizon.
 This series supports the well-drained forests.
 Coastal Beach land type represents bare or grassy regosol sand.
-The imperfectly drained Bowser loamy sand is podzolic but usually does not have an A_{2} horizon.
-Similarly moist loamy sand podzolic soils with strong A_{2} development are assigned to the Custer series.
-The Parksville sandy loam represents poorly drained gleysolic soils.
+A 1985 land survey maps the whole park as Raised Beach sand.

 A population of the rare Seaside rein-orchid was identified on the beach.
 An avifauna survey found 52 bird species.